gnout/MessengerProtocolDocumentation/Architecture/Architecture and Operation.md

 When sending a request, the *distributor* must include the Protocol version used by its plugin.
 Upon receiving the request, the *supplier* must check the requested Protocol version.
 If the *supplier* can handle a compatible message (same major version), it sends a response with the same major version as the request.

 This ensures compatibility between Protocol versions used by *distributor* and *supplier* plugins.

+__Note__ While minor version differences between *distributor* and *supplier* plugins won't disrupt communication, functionality may be impacted.
+However, a minor version may include for instance a new item in an enum which may refine a search.
+Although, the protocol will not break, the search results may not utilize the new enum item and could be incompatible with the intended search parameters. *Distributors* and *suppliers* must check request and response versions, keeping potential compatibility issues in mind.